 - Ensuring a fair contract

 The legalities of transferring land ownership can be dodgy, and a lawyer can be your best defense against future legal troubles.
-A good lawyer can charge several hundred to over a thousand dollars for their services, but the thousands of dollars saved in legal fees later on makes this a good expense.
+A good lawyer can charge several hundred to over a thousand dollars for their services, but the thousands of dollars saved in the long run makes this a good expense.

-Preparing the paperwork and making the best offer for you depends on the professionals you work with.
-We can handle all the paperwork, all the discussions, to secure the best price possible for you.
+Preparing the paperwork and making the best offer on a home depends on the professionals you work with.
+A good agent should handle all the paperwork and all the negotiations to secure the best price possible for you.

 Remember, the seller may reject or counter your offer, so even at this late date, avoid setting your heart on the home you hope to own.
 You'll probably have to write a deposit check to the seller's broker that proves the seriousness of your offer.

-Not getting an inspection done means that you could be stuck in a home with a bad case of black mold and no recourse other than to pay for its removal.
+Not getting an inspection means that you could be stuck in a home with dangerous hazards and no recourse other than to pay for their removal.